boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-app-manageability.md

 With the OS support, the following benefits might be considered by networks:

 Improved Network Performance:
-: The OS can schedule network requests more efficiently, preventing network congestion, and improving overall stability and network performance with NRLP signals.
+: The OS can schedule network requests more efficiently, preventing network congestion, and improving overall stability and network performance with Throughput Advices.

 Cost Efficiency:
 : By managing network usage based on known rate limits, the OS can help reduce network-related costs.
 However, this is difficult to assess.

-Networks that throttle bandwidth for reasons that are not compliant with local jurisdictions, not communicated to customers, etc. are unlikely to share NRLP signals.
+Networks that throttle bandwidth for reasons that are not compliant with local jurisdictions, not communicated to customers, etc. are unlikely to share Throughput Advices.
 If these signals are shared, it is unlikely that they will mirror the actual network configuration (e.g., application-specific policies).

 ## Applications {#sec-app-inc}